lap98/Projects/README.md

 *This paper presents the implementation of NEQR and its compression.
 The aim of the paper is to highlight the practical limits of the compression theorized so far and to propose an improvement which can be implemented grouping CNOT gates that have the same control information.
 At the end of the report we present some results we obtain highlighting the improvement achieved in the compression phase.*

+## CLUP

+Design Document (DD) and Requirement Analysis and Specification Document (RASD) of an application which help store managers to regulate the influx of people in the building monitoring entrances to comply with the coronavirus safety regulations.
+Moreover the application has the goal to prevent people from waiting outside the store safeguarding clients health and not wasting their time.

+## Working Zone
+...